braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/analytics/uninstall_tracking.md

 # Uninstall tracking

-> Learn how to set up uninstall tracking for your iOS application, so you can ensure your app doesn't take any unwanted automatic actions upon receiving a Braze uninstall tracking push.
+> This article covers how to configure uninstall tracking for your iOS application, and how to test to ensure that your app does not take any unwanted automatic actions upon receiving a Braze uninstall tracking push.

 Uninstall tracking utilizes background push notifications with a Braze flag in the payload.
-For general information, see [uninstall tracking][6].
+For general information, see [uninstall tracking][6] in our user guide.

-{% alert important %}
-Keep in mind, uninstall tracking can be imprecise.
-The metrics you see on Braze may be delayed or inaccurate.
-{% endalert %}

-## Step 1: Enable background push
+## Step 1: Enabling background push

-In your Xcode project, go to **Capabilities** and ensure you have **Background Modes** enabled.
-For more information, see [silent push notification]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/silent_push_notifications/).
+Make sure that you have enabled the **Remote notifications** option from the **Background Modes** section of your Xcode project's **Capabilities** tab.
+Refer to our [silent push notification][5] documentation for additional details.

 ## Step 2: Check for Braze background push

 Braze uses background push notifications to collect uninstall tracking analytics.
-Ensure that your application [does not take any unwanted actions]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/customization/ignoring_internal_push/) upon receiving our uninstall tracking notifications.
+Ensure that your application [does not take any unwanted actions][4] upon receiving our uninstall tracking notifications.

 ## Step 3: Test from the Braze dashboard